Robert Todd Lincoln: Death

-Robert Todd Lincoln died in his sleep at Hildene, his Vermont home, on July 26, 1926, five days before he was due to turn 83.
+Robert Todd Lincoln died in his sleep at Hildene, his Vermont home, on July 26, 1926, at age 82.
 The cause of death was given by his physician as a "cerebral hemorrhage induced by arteriosclerosis".
+His body was stored in the receiving vault at Dellwood Cemetery from July 1926 until March 1928 when arrangements were made to inter his remains at Arlington National Cemetery.

 Robert had long expressed his intention to be buried in the Lincoln Tomb with his family at the Oak Ridge Cemetery in Springfield.
-Two weeks after his death, his widow Mary Harlan Lincoln, suddenly became inspired: "...[O]ur darling was a personage, made his own history, independently of his great father, and should have his own place 'in the sun'".
+Two weeks after his death, his widow Mary Harlan Lincoln wrote to her husband's niece of an inspired thought: "...[O]ur darling was a personage, made his own history, independently of his great father, and should have his own place 'in the sun'".

 Lincoln's body was buried at Arlington National Cemetery in a sarcophagus designed by the sculptor James Earle Fraser.
 He is buried together with his wife, Mary, and their son, Abraham II ("Jack"), who had died in London, England, of sepsis in 1890 at the age of 16.
 Weeks after Jack's death, Robert wrote to his cousin Charles Edwards, "We had a long & most anxious struggle and at times had hopes of saving our boy.
 It would have been done if it had depended only on his own marvelous pluck & patience now that the end has come, there is a great blank in our future lives & an affliction not to be measured."

 Legacy

-According to historian Michael Burlingame, historians typically consider Robert Todd Lincoln, "a particularly unfortunate, even tragic figure."
-Lincoln once said, "No one wanted me for Secretary of War...
+Historian Michael Burlingame considered Robert Todd Lincoln to be "a particularly unfortunate, even tragic figure."
+Lincoln himself once said, "No one wanted me for Secretary of War...
 For minister to England...
 For president of the Pullman Company; they wanted Abraham Lincoln's son."
 Nevertheless, he accepted the appointments and was very well-paid, becoming a millionaire lawyer and businessman, fond of the pleasures of the wealthy conservative Victorian gentlemen of his social circle.
-He had little in common with his father personally or politically – he was not humorous or unpretentious, but rather cold, stuffy, and aloof.

-Fanny Seward, daughter of secretary of state William H. Seward, described him as "ready and easy in conversation having, I fancy, considerable humor in his disposition...agreeable, good-natured, and intelligent".
+Lincoln is considered to have had little in common with his father personally or politically, not being humorous or unpretentious, but rather cold, stuffy, and aloof.
+Fanny Seward, daughter of secretary of state William H. Seward, described him, however, as "ready and easy in conversation having, I fancy, considerable humor in his disposition...agreeable, good-natured, and intelligent".

-Lincoln was the last surviving member of both the Garfield and Arthur Cabinets, and the last surviving witness of Lee's surrender at Appomattox.
+Lincoln was the last surviving member of the Garfield and Arthur Cabinets, and the last-surviving witness of Lee's surrender at Appomattox.
 The Lincoln Sea, a body of water in the Arctic Ocean between Canada and Greenland, was named after then Secretary of War Lincoln on Adolphus Greely's 1881–1884 Arctic expedition.

+Lincoln's last known surviving descendant, Robert Todd Lincoln Beckwith, died December 24, 1985.